-- Conduct educational classes aimed at enhancing students' understanding of campus safety - Provide after-hours escorts for students who may not feel comfortable maneuvering back to their vehicles or residence halls alone - Provide vehicle jump-start assistance (UPD will not perform any other maintenance on your vehicle or retrieve keys that are locked in your vehicle)
+- On-duty 24 hours a day, 7 days a week, including nights, holidays, campus closures, and emergency situations. - Conduct educational classes aimed at enhancing students' understanding of campus safety. - Provide after-hours escorts for students who may not feel comfortable maneuvering back to their vehicles or residence halls alone. - Provide vehicle jump-start and unlock assistance.